xsandyguo/dalgen/README.md

 # dalgen

-a auto generator tool for mybatis, it can autogenerate DO files, mapper.xml files
+an auto generator tool for mybatis3, it can autogenerate files for data access layer, including mapper xDO,xDAO, mapper and so on.